jbbadanguio/pixelship-ecommerce-analysis/README.md

 # Overview
 PixelShip is a global e-commerce company founded in 2018 that sells popular electronics from brands like Apple, Samsung, and Lenovo via its website and mobile app.
-Despite possessing a massive—and largely underutilized—dataset of orders, customers, and shipping information, the company's data was messy and had not been leveraged for strategic insights.
+Despite having a massive and largely underutilized dataset of orders, customers, and shipping information, the company's data was messy and had not been leveraged for strategic insights.

 To address this, the Head of Operations commissioned a comprehensive sales and operational trend analysis focusing on the volatile 2019-2022 period.
 The primary goal was to uncover critical, data-driven insights to optimize operations, improve team processes, and understand peak-COVID performance.

-This analysis provides actionable recommendations for the sales, marketing, and product teams by focusing on three North Star Metrics: Sales Revenue, Average Order Value (AOV), and Order Count.
+This analysis provides actionable recommendations for the sales, marketing, and product teams by focusing on three North Star Metrics: **Sales Revenue**, **Average Order Value (AOV)**, and **Order Count**.

 # ERD
 <p align="center">